bergeno/bergeno/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on pokemon-game
 - 🌱 I’m currently learning c, was and infosec
 - 👯 I’m looking to collaborate on free projects and anything related to infosec and os
 - 💬 Ask me about linux, java, python and network